toothstone/Elektrodynamik-14-15/README.md

 ==Content of this repo==

-This repository containe tex files and pictures for generating a complete pdf-version of the lecture notes for math III for physicists at TU DD.
+This repository contains tex files for generating a complete pdf-version of the lecture notes for the class 'Theoretische Elektrodynamik' for physicists at TU DD.
 All content is (currently) in German language.

 ==Coding style==